PrethamMuthappa/ColorBack/README.md

 # ColorBack
 A simple website which changes/flips the background color randomly while clicking a button.
-This website was made using HTML , TailwindCSS and Javascript <br>
+This website was made using HTML , TailwindCSS and Javascript. <br>

 It has 2 modes
 >simple mode:-